-- 5. The Plaintiff, Richard N. Bell is an attorney and a professional photographer and lives in McCordsville, Indiana. - 6.
-Defendant Sunbelt Business Advisors of Indiana ("Sunbelt") which is located in Indianapolis, IN, created a website with the domain name of sunbeltindiana.com and conducts business in this district.
+5. The Plaintiff, Richard N. Bell is an attorney and a professional photographer and lives in McCordsville, Indiana.

+6. Defendant Keith Arnett ("Arnett") has conducted and does conducts business in this district.
+Arnett created a website with the domain name of http://executiveaccommodations.com for his business, Executive Accommodations.
+Arnett lists the business address of Executive Accommodations as P.O.
+Box 3868, Carmel, IN 46082.